TesaRocks/final-project-front-end/README.md

 ## General architecuture:

+- A NAV module is created as per the app's requirements.
 - I create a module per each main feature of the app.
-- A NAV module is created as per the app's requirements.
+- Each module will have sub folders with features corresponding to that module.
 - Each module will have a routing-module.ts file.
 - Each module will have a model interface definition (when applies).
 - Each module will have a http service file (when applies).